bbc/storyplayer/README.md

 Running a local StoryPlayer with local stories/media
 --------------

-* The StoryPlayer code should be placed behind a Web Server, e.g., by running `python -m http.server` in the root directory of the code.
+* The StoryPlayer code should be placed behind a Web Server, e.g., by running `python -m http.server` (python3 only) in the root directory of the code.

 * The media can be placed in the `/examples/` folder.
 It can be put directly in, or organised into subfolders.